iTwin/bis-schemas/Domains/Geotechnical/GeotechnicalInterpretation/GeotechnicalInterpretation.remarks.md

 ### GroundGeneration

 `GroundGeneration` output is defined as `IGroundProvider`.
 In the no error case, the actual output will be `Ground`.

+`GroundGeneration` always has at least 1 `GroundGenerationParameters` child.

+### GroundGenerationParameters

+`GroundGenerationParameters` is always a child of `GroundGeneration`.
+Each `GroundGeneration` may own multiple `GroundGenerationParameters` (of different subclasses) as there may be multiple engines available for use.

 ### IOperand